haseebabidawan/Medical_Diagnostic_Chatbot/README.md

 # Medical Diagnosis Chatbot using Multi-Modal LLM 👨‍⚕️ 🩺 🏥
+---

+## Overview

+The **Medical Diagnosis Chatbot** is an advanced AI-powered application designed to analyze medical images (like X-rays or scans) and generate detailed diagnostic reports.
+It uses **Google GEMINI** and **GROQ AI** models for high-quality analysis and simplified explanations in layman's terms.
+The application ensures precision in its analysis and guides users with actionable insights while including disclaimers for professional consultations.

+---

 ![Application Banner](https://images.ctfassets.net/wt9spzbmicfl/2cfibIly3Pj4OuM4TWkUYw/1cf02a6a31bc67a93b8042d0babfc37c/AI_and_Medical_Diagnosis.webp)
 *A cutting-edge medical chatbot leveraging GEMINI and GROQ AI for medical image analysis and simplified explanations.*